m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/Signatures.purs#L13-L14">test/Examples/Signatures.purs L13-L14</a></sup></p>
 <!-- PD_END -->

 The `update` function demonstrates the type signatures that **Transit** enforces.
-The straightforward part is the `State` and `Msg` types—each match handler receives the exact state and message types for that transition.
+The straightforward part is the `State` and `Msg` types — each match handler receives the exact state and message types for that transition.
 However, the return type is more complex: depending on the specification, a transition may allow multiple possible target states, so we need to return a subset of the state type.

 Unfortunately, PureScript's ADTs (Algebraic Data Types) don't allow expressing a subset of cases from a union type.
-This is where `Variant` comes in—it's perfect for representing a subset of cases from a union type.
+This is where `Variant` comes in — it's perfect for representing a subset of cases from a union type.
 Each match handler must return a `Variant` type that precisely matches the possible target states defined in the DSL specification.

 This approach requires internal conversion between ADT and `Variant` representations.
 If you'd like to avoid this conversion overhead, you can define your `State` and `Msg` types as `Variant` directly from the start, as shown in the next chapter.